 Each year, 50,000 people die in the US, 700,000 worldwide, from seemingly simple infections that have no drug to combat them.
-Worse, recent studies from the World Health Organization (WHO) found that antibiotic resistance is spreading throughout the world, all while our preparedness for future pandemics like the 2014-15 Eloba scare were found woefully inadequate.
-And while the number of documented diseases are growing, the number of newly discovered cures is shrinking every decade.
+Worse, recent studies from the World Health Organization (WHO) found that antibiotic resistance is spreading throughout the world, all while our preparedness for future pandemics like the 2014-15 Eloba scare was found woefully inadequate.
+And while the number of documented diseases is growing, the number of newly discovered cures is shrinking every decade.

 This is the world our pharmaceutical industry is struggling against.

 To be fair, your overall health today is far better than it would have been just 100 years ago.
 Back then, average life expectancy was just 48 years.
 These days, most people can expect to one day blow out the candles on their 80th birthday cake.

 The largest contributor to this doubling of life expectancy was the discovery of antibiotics, the first one being Penicillin in 1943.
 Before that drug became available, life was far more fragile.

 Common illnesses like strep throat or pneumonia were life-threatening.
 Common surgeries we take for granted today, like inserting pacemakers or replacing knees and hips for the elderly, would have resulted in a one in six mortality rate.
 A simple scratch from a thorn bush or gash from a workplace accident could have left you at risk for serious infection, amputation, and in some cases, death.

 And according to the WHO, this is a world we could potentially return to—a post-antibiotic era.

 Antibiotic resistance becoming a global threat

 Simply put, an antibiotic drug is a tiny molecule designed to attack a target bacteria.
 The rub is that over time, bacteria build a resistance to that antibiotic to a point where it's no longer effective.
 That forces Big Pharma to work constantly on developing new antibiotics to replace the ones bacteria become resistant to.
 Consider this: